The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Dynamical system for sequences of coincidence limits

 where $p \geq 1$ and $w$ is a sequence of weights; we denote the norms by ${\norm{\,\cdot\,}}_{p,w}$.
 See Sect.~\ref{sec:weighted-spaces} for an introduction and our conventions.
 Note in particular that in our convention the weights appear as inverses in the norm and thus they directly translate to the maximum growth rate of elements in the sequence space.

 The careful reader will have noticed that above we have essentially performed a Taylor expansion of $\mathcal{G} - \mathcal{H}$ in the radial variable $r$.
 Indeed, as we will see below, our approach can be applied in cases where that difference is analytic, with the best result in the entire case.
 Therefore our resulting reformulation of the initial value problem for the SCE can partially be solved with methods related to the Cauchy--Kovalevskaya theorem.
-However, we do not require analyticity in the time variable (continuous differentiability of sufficient order is enough) and thus our methods more closely resemble the more abstract ones by Ovsyannikov \cite{ovsyannikov,friesen}.
+However, unlike in the classical Cauchy--Kovalevskaya theorem, we do not require analyticity in the time variable (continuous differentiability of sufficient order is enough) and thus our methods more closely resemble the more abstract ones by Ovsyannikov \cite{ovsyannikov,friesen}.
 For the same reason, the subset of moments that we consider cannot be compared with the set of analytic Hadamard states (i.e., Hadamard states which satisfy the analytic wavefront set condition) \cite{strohmaier-verch-wollenberg} except under additional assumptions including the analyticity of the scale factor.
+However, one can expect that requiring analyticity also in time would be too restrictive for most physically interesting solutions.

 In the following two subsections, we calculate $\mathcal{M}$ in two relevant examples to motivate the choice of weights later on.
 Afterwards, the remainder of this section is concerned with solving~\eqref{eq:moment-dynamics}.
 The solution is given by a mathematically rigorous definition of the time-ordered exponential of $A \otimes \one + B \otimes L$.